gitter-badger/ecs/README.md

     }
 }
 ```

+All compatible entities will be stored at `filter.Entities` array, amount of them - at `filter.EntitiesCount`.

-> Important: filter.Entities cant be iterated with foreach-loop, for-loop should be used instead with filter.EntitiesCount value as upper-bound.
+> Important: `filter.Entities` cant be iterated with foreach-loop, for-loop should be used instead with filter.EntitiesCount value as upper-bound.

+All components from filter `Include`-ruleset will be stored at `filter.Components1`, `filter.Components2`, etc - in same order as they were used in filter type declaration.

+> Important: Any filter supports up to 5 component types as "include" ruleset and up to 2 component types as "exclude" ruleset.
+Shorter rulesets - better performance.

+> Important: If you will try to use 2 filters with same components but in different order - you will get exception with detailed info about conflicted types, but only in `DEBUG` mode.
+In `RELEASE` mode all checks will be skipped.

 ## EcsWorld
 Root level container for all entities / components, works like isolated environment.